dr-natetorious/TIM-8101-Principals_of_Computer_Science/Week3_AnalyzeTemplates/Templates.md

 These three macros would then expand and ensure all validation, start and end of methods was identicial across the many million lines of code.

-## What does a templated class look like?
+## What does a templated class look like

 Due to a weirdness in C++'s compilation model, you cannot separate out .h and .cpp files very cleanly for template classes.
 Specifically, any translation unit (C++ source file) that wants to use a template class has to have access to the entire template definition.
 This is a strange quirk of the language, but unfortunately it's here to stay.